 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

-The fee for each attempt of the exams is 49.
-When you show up you must have a photo ID any other documents that the testing facility has asked you to bring.
+The fee for each attempt of the exams is $64.
+When you show up you must have a photo ID and any other documents that the test site has asked you to bring.

 North Dakota is unique in that all of its exams are broken into two parts (Part 1 is Product and Part 2 is Laws & Regulations).
 We recommend that you take the full exam, and only use this feature if you need to retake only one part of the test.